 - CallScore lead status

-- Spotted keywords (if using keyword spotting)
+- Spotted key terms (if using Automation Rules)

 This can all be exported using the “Export CSV” option on the Call Log page.
 Once you’ve done that, begin reading call transcriptions and consider adding the following to the spreadsheet:

 - Name, Age, Sex – These fields are pretty self-explanatory and require you to read through the transcription to see if this information is revealed by the caller.

 - Product – If you sell multiple products or services, you’ll want to track which exact product line is being discussed in the phone call.